kubauth/kubauth-doc/docs/30-user-guide/160-password-grant.md

 Expire in: 1h0m0s
 ```

-If you got an answer like the following:
+If you receive a response like the following:

 ```bash
 token request failed with status 403: {"error":"request_forbidden","error_description":"The request is not allowed.
 This server does not  allow to use authorization grant 'password'.
 Check server configuration"}
 ```

-the configuration steps described above is not effective.
+the configuration steps described above have not been applied successfully.

-For batch inclusion, the `kc token-nui` subcommand also support `--login` and/or `--password` option.
-And most of the same option as `kc token`.
+For batch processing, the `kc token-nui` subcommand also supports `--login` and `--password` options, along with most of the same options as `kc token`:

 ``` { .bash .copy }
 kc token-nui --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public \